CATEGORY 1: About the Program

 • A Summer Institute at Johns Hopkins University, Baltimore provides a short, intensive, in-person experience for global exposure and advanced skills.

 • Hopkins Summer Institute (included): In-person coursework at JHU, Baltimore is built into the program and covered within the program fee, adding global exposure and advanced skill-building.
+In the current academic session, the students will travel to Baltimore, Maryland, USA, to attend the Summer Institute at Johns Hopkins Bloomberg School of Public Health in June 2027.

 • Field immersion & capstone: A supervised Field Practicum with partner organizations plus a Capstone Project—both faculty-mentored—ensure direct application of methods, management, and implementation science.